 Once the certificate authority has verified your contact information and your certificate purchase is approved, follow their directions to retrieve the certificate.

-You must use the same computer and browser to retrieve your certificate.
+You must use the same computer and browser to buy and retrieve your certificate.

 Step 4: Add the certificates to your account on Partner Center

 For step-by-step instructions, see Add or Update a code signing certificate.

 If you’re setting up a new Partner Center account, follow the steps in Register for the Hardware Program.

 If you’ve already set up a Partner Center account and need to renew a certificate, follow the steps in Add or Update a code signing certificate.